DFE-Digital/dfe-wizard/README.md

 The gem provide methods for flow control:

-`flow_path` shows the theoretical route a user would take through the wizard given their answers.
+* `flow_path` shows the theoretical route a user would take through the wizard given their answers.
-`saved_path` shows the steps that already have data stored `valid_path` shows the subset of those steps whose data passes validation.
+* `saved_path` shows the steps that already have data stored.
+* `valid_path` shows the subset of those steps whose data passes validation.

 So using all three together tells you:

-1. where the user could go
+1. `flow_path` where the user could go
-2. where they have been
+2. `saved_path` where they have been
-3. which parts of their journey are currently valid
+3. `valid_path` which parts of their journey are currently valid

 Use cases: